-Every delay you incur on the way to market shrinks your potential audience.
-Being late, or even just being second, means someone else gets the first chance to impress your potential customers with a solution to their problem.
-You may have the superior product, but if the first application a customer tries is “good enough,” you may never get the chance to prove you can do things better.
+Every single delay in launching your product hurts your brand image, and drastically reduces your potential customer base.
+Being late, by a day, hour or minute means that someone else gets the first chance to impress your potential customers with a solution to their problem.
+You may have a better product, but if the first application a customer tries is “good enough,” you may never get the chance to prove you can do things better.

-An optimized automated test suite is your best defense against being second.
+An optimized automated test suite is your best defense against being the second option.

 An optimized automated test suite should not just get you to market quicker.
 It should get you there with your reputation intact.
 The only thing worse than being second is being second-rate.